rberenguel/glancer/README.md

 - The `base64` executable (should be in all IX systems by default)
 - `cat` in `/bin/cat` (likewise)
-- [`youtube-dlc`](https://github.com/blackjack4494/yt-dlc) installed.
-Note the _c_.
-There is currently a bug in the normal one with downloading auto-generated subtitles.
+- [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) installed.
+Note the _p_.
+There is currently a bug in the normal one with downloading auto-generated subtitles (again, this also happened a long time ago).
 - The [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/) Haskell build tool

 ## Usage